Paul Puustusmaa

-Paul Puustusmaa (born on 5 September 1964 in Kuressaare) is an Estonian lawyer and politician.
+Paul Puustusmaa (born 5 September 1964 in Kuressaare) is an Estonian lawyer and politician.
 He has been member of XIV Riigikogu.

 In 1992 he graduated from University of Tartu in law speciality.

 1992-1998 he was a lawyer in the company AS Raidman.
 2005-2008 he worked at the company AS YIT Ehitus, being the head of the legal department.

 Since 2012 he is a member of Estonian Conservative People's Party.